sos-program/Approved-WSP-Statuses/README.md

   * Contains various files that document outputs at each sub-step run by the code
 * **OUTPUT Folder**:
   * *Retro_Synoptic_Details_Approved.csv* contains calculated metrics and decision tree results
   * *Dashboards* visually present data, metrics, and statuses by CU
-  * Details below

 ### Data